-Our advice focuses primarily on finding the right takeover candidate.
-Together with you we set up a sales structure that ensures that you gain maximum value from your sold company.
-During the process we constantly manage where we stand with each other and whether we need to make adjustments.
+Our advice focuses primarily on finding the right acquisition candidate.
+Together with the client, we set up a sales structure that ensures that maximum value is extracted from the sold company.
+During the process, we regularly gauge where we stand with each other and whether we need to make adjustments.

-After the preparatory phase in which we mainly provide you with strategic advice, we proceed to draw up a time schedule and divide the roles during the process.
+After the preparatory phase in which we mainly provide the entrepreneur with strategic advice, we proceed to create a timeline and divide the roles for during the process.
 After we have made clear agreements about this, we get to work.

-Before we actually approach parties asking whether they are interested in buying your company, we first provide a well thought-out sales strategy, as indicated earlier.
-We draw up a procedure letter in which we share our approach with interested parties.
+Before we approach parties, we ensure a well thought-out sales strategy.
+We draft a procedural letter to share our approach with interested parties.

-Then the often most exciting part of the sales process begins: the audit.
-The potential buyer will get a full insight into your company.
-This includes the financial figures, the tax figures, the commercial activities, personnel matters such as outstanding vacations, pension plans, intellectual property and other relevant matters.
+After this, the often most exciting part of the sales process begins: the due diligence.
+The potential buyer gains full insight into the company.
+This includes the financial figures, the tax figures, the commercial activities, personnel matters such as outstanding vacations, pension plans, intellectual property and insight into other relevant matters.
 If there is still interest after the due diligence, we will proceed to the final negotiations.
 When a final offer emerges from the negotiation talks, we can conclude the purchase agreement.

-The end is in sight when the last changes are made to the purchase agreement and it is signed by all parties.
+The end comes when the final changes are made to the purchase agreement and it is signed by all parties.

-In some cases, mandatory approvals are still required, in connection with cartel formation, etc. When all signals are green, the transaction documentation is signed, the official transfer of the shares.
+In some cases, there are still mandatory approvals required in connection with cartels, etc. When all signals are green, the transaction documentation is signed, officially transferring the shares.